ccxt/ccxt/wiki/Manual.md

-   'symbol': 'BTC/USD',         // uppercase string literal of a pair of currencies 'timestamp': 1607723554607,  // integer unix time since 1st Jan 1970 in milliseconds 'datetime': '2020-12-11T21:52:34.607Z',  // ISO8601 representation of the unix time above 'side': 'long',              // string, long or short 'contracts': 5,              // float, number of contracts bought, aka the amount or size of the position 'contractSize': 100,         // float, the size of one contract in quote units
+   'symbol': 'BTC/USD',         // uppercase string literal of a pair of currencies 'timestamp': 1607723554607,  // integer unix time since 1st Jan 1970 in milliseconds 'datetime': '2020-12-11T21:52:34.607Z',  // ISO8601 representation of the unix time above 'isolated': true,            // boolean, whether or not the position is isolated, as opposed to cross where margin is added automatically
+   'hedged': false,             // boolean, whether or not the position is hedged, i.e. if trading in the opposite direction will close this position or make a new one
+   'side': 'long',              // string, long or short 'contracts': 5,              // float, number of contracts bought, aka the amount or size of the position 'contractSize': 100,         // float, the size of one contract in quote units